How to Clean Your Bathroom During the Coronavirus Pandemic

 If you share the same bathroom, ensure you properly wipe down and disinfect areas the sick person came into contact with to reduce the risk of others touching the same surfaces and becoming infected.

 Ensure you wear gloves and a face mask when cleaning the area after the sick person and washing your mask and clothes thereafter.

-We have screens available for the office, tills, hospitals, etc.
+We have screens available for the office, til points, hospitals, or any other area

 Use the Right Cleaning Products